GuimVila/the-audio-project/README.md

 # PHP Learning Project

-Learning Project repository for practicing MySQL, HTML, CSS, JS, PHP and GIT/GitHub
+Learning Project repository for practicing MySQL, HTML, CSS, JS, PHP and GIT/GitHub.
+No OOP and MVC.